NO MANS' LANDSCAPE, 2020

 ©2023 MORITZ KREUL – A lot of rights reserved!

 MORITZ KREUL is a multi-disciplinary designer with a background in graphic design and typography.
 He understands his work as visual communication aiming to interweave a multifaceted approach into his making.
 Rooted in research-driven concepts, his work unfolds as process oriented multimedia practice.
-With a project-portfolio ranging from spacial design, product visualisation, visual identity, print, animation and web to more conceptual art works, he provides a full-service design, built on a extensive set of skills and media.
+With a project-portfolio ranging from spatial design, product visualisation, visual identity, print, animation and web to more conceptual art works, he provides a full-service design, built on an extensive set of skills and media.

 Moritz studied in the master class of spatial- and exhibition design at the BERLIN UNIVERSITY OF THE ARTS.
 He graduated in 2021.